Halls Gap

-Halls Gap is a town in Victoria, Australia.
+Halls Gap (Djab Wurrung/Jardwadjali: Budja Budja) is a town in Victoria, Australia.
 It is located on Grampians Road, adjacent to the Grampians National Park, in the Shire of Northern Grampians local government area.
 The town is set in the Fyans Valley at the foot of the Wonderland and Mount William ranges.
-At the 2016 census Halls Gap had a population of 430.
+At the 2021 census Halls Gap had a population of 495.
 The approximate driving time from Melbourne is 3 hours.

 History

 The first settler was Charles Browning Hall who set out in search of a suitable grazing run when he found the cattle market at Port Phillip overstocked in 1841.
 Establishing a station just east of the Grampians in a spot known as "Mokepilli" to the indigenous inhabitants the Mukjarawaint.
-Halls Gap was originally located at where the now Lake Bellfield Reservoir is now located.
+Halls Gap was originally located where Lake Bellfield Reservoir now lies.

 Hall discovered the gap by following Aboriginal tracks.

 Hall's Gap Post Office opened on 3 February 1893, closed in 1896, and reopened in 1902.